 Images with the small printer icon are print then cut ready!

 BUT you can change most cut files into print then cut too, it just takes a couple extra steps.

-When you are in the canvas creating your design in Cricut design space, you will see a small menu bar where you can slice, weld, attach, flatten, and contour your design.
+When you are in the canvas creating your design, you will see a small menu bar where you can slice, weld, attach, flatten, and contour your design.
 When you click Flatten, it takes all of your layers and combines them into one.

 Flatten makes it so you can print your image as a whole instead of cutting each layer out separately and piecing together the different layers to complete your image.
 It’s easy peasy!

 The smallest you can go for a Print then Cut is about 1/4″ square, and the largest you can go is 9.25″ x 6.75″.
 But don’t worry, if your printable image is too large you will get a warning message telling you to reduce the size.

 Now, let’s make something fun with the Print then Cut feature!

 Supplies Used to Make a Print and Cut Neighbor Gift Candle

 I designed this project so I could give a small personalized gift to our new neighbor.
 But, I will be sharing tips and tricks that can be applied to any type of design that you want to create.

 Items linked below may go to similar items when exact items couldn’t be found online.
 Links are affiliate so when you purchase, I will get a small kickback to help fund the next tutorial!